Skwanch/SimpleCalculator/README.md

 # SimpleCalculator
 Run-of-the-mill elementary calculator.
 Checks for incomplete operations and divide-by-zero.
+Project for CS401 Fall Term 2016